 This tropical city-state is a modern metropolis with dazzling skyscrapers, over-the-top attractions, a rich history, beautiful nature and famous cuisine.
 Explore its diverse neighborhoods like Chinatown, Little India or Marina Bay all bringing their own flavor to this melting-pot.
 Whether you like lazy days at the beach or adrenaline-pumping thrills, there’s honestly something for everyone.
 In fact, Singapore is one of the most popular gay destinations in the region although same-sex activity is technically illegal.
-However, LGBT visits should feel at ease as these laws are not enforced and no one would say a thing if you walked down the street holding hands or checking into a hotel together.
+However, LGBT visitors should feel at ease as these laws are not enforced and it's likely no one would say a thing if you walked down the street holding hands or checking into a hotel together.

 Table of Contents